Streaming (DSPs)

 A 207-million-track reference catalogue, cross-referenced with chart, streaming, and rights data.
 Establish the writer, the plays, the listeners, and the gap.
 Produce the evidence pack.
 File the claim.
 Settle in days rather than years.

-The scale of the black box, measured in dollars rather than rhetoric.
+Read the forensic →The scale of the black box, measured in dollars rather than rhetoric.
 And what a single-country figure implies globally.

 Read the market →Anomalies are cheap.
 Evidence is not.
 A short paper on the difference between a chart movement and a verified listening event.